roosahut/tiralabra/README.md

 The goal is to compare two shortest path algorithms, Fringe search and Dijkstra.
 The original plan was to compare IDA* and Dijkstra but I changed it because IDA* was not working well for the massive graph from OpenStreetMap that I'm using in this project.

+The backend is done with python and for the API I used is pythons FastAPI.
+The frontend is done with React.js and for the map I used React-leaflet.
+The map data is downloaded with pythons OSMNX library which can download data from OpenStreetMap.
+This app uses the map data (a graph) of Helsinki.
+You can find out how to use the app in the [user guide](https://github.com/roosahut/tiralabra/blob/main/documentation/user_guide.md).

 ### Documentation

 [Definition document](https://github.com/roosahut/tiralabra/blob/main/documentation/definitiondocument.md)

 [User guide](https://github.com/roosahut/tiralabra/blob/main/documentation/user_guide.md)

 ### Weekly reports